ssjblue197/pure-ui/docs/pages/frameworks/vue.md

 ## Installation

-To add Shoelace to your Vue app, install the package from npm.
+To add Pure UI to your Vue app, install the package from npm.

 ```bash
 npm install @shoelace-style/shoelace